Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 # Shaders
 Each [part](#tag-field-geometries-parts) of a model can reference a different [shader][], like the Warthog's windscreen using a [shader_transparent_glass][] while its body uses a [shader_model][].
 While a model can _technically_ reference any kind of shader, referencing a [shader_environment][] (used for [BSPs][scenario_structure_bsp]) is **not recommended** because it [renders incorrectly][renderer#pc-regressions] in Custom Edition.

+# Nodes
+Nodes can be thought of as the model's "skeleton" and can be animated to move parts of the model.
+Each vertex can be influenced by up to 2 nodes.

 # Markers
 Markers are simple named points with orientation attached to a model.
 Since they are parented by nodes, they can be animated.
 Markers can be used for a variety of purposes, such as attaching objects together with scripts (e.g. Pelicans carrying Warthogs), attaching widgets like [antenna][], or firing [projectiles][projectile] from in the case of weapons.